Greek Street (film)

-Greek Street (US title Latin Love) is a 1930 British musical film directed by Sinclair Hill and starring Sari Maritza, William Freshman and Martin Lewis.
+Greek Street (U.S. title Latin Love) is a 1930 British musical film directed by Sinclair Hill and starring Sari Maritza, William Freshman and Martin Lewis.
 It was made by Gaumont British at their Lime Grove Studios in Shepherd's Bush.
 The film's sets were designed by Andrew Mazzei.
 The film takes its title from Greek Street in Central London.

+Plot

+Riki, the young owner of the café Napoli in Soho, takes in homeless singer Anna, and as time passes she becomes his star attraction.
+Riki and Anna fall in love, but trouble comes when producer Mansfield Yates features Anne in his fashionable nightclub the March Hare, and tries to romance her.
+Sir George Ascot, a financial backer of Yates, intervenes and engineers the couple's reconciliation.